Upgrading your camera setup can help you capture better shots from anywhere. Read on for the best 3D printed camera accessories!

 Fan of vintage cameras?
-Provide anaologue technology with pride of place on your wall with the HANGIE 3D printed wall mount.
+Provide analogue technology with pride of place on your wall with the HANGIE 3D printed wall mount.

-Nixa are using Zortrax's M200 3D printers and printing materials to create a series of specialized sports camera accessories.
+Polish design studio Nixa uses Zortrax's M200 3D printers to create a series of specialized sports camera accessories.

 An impressive video called "Centriphone" left many viewers wondering how the creator was able to capture the incredible effect.
-Here’s how he did it.
+Here’ how he did it.

 3D printing is allowing photographers to build their own cameras in a LEGO-like style using Cambits - a new modular imaging system.